 Great subject lines for cart abandonment strategy

-If you’re in the business of selling anything online, especially in the B2C industry, a solid cart abandonment strategy is a must.
+If you’re in the business of retail or selling anything online, especially in the B2C industry, a solid cart abandonment strategy is a must.

 Take a look at these numbers if you’re not convinced.
 Cart abandonment rates are running at about 70%.
 That’s a significant number of shoppers visiting your site who aren’t completing the transaction.

 Select the right marketing automation software for a seamless process, including drip marketing, and then try out these great subject lines for size.

 - We get it.
 Good decisions take time

 - Thanks for checking us out